file-format/Docs/en/page-description-language/swf.md

   },
   "draft" : "false",
   "toc" : true,
-  "title" : "SWF",
+  "keywords" : [ "SWF", "file", "extension", "format", "video format","What is an SWF file", "swf file format", "swf file player","how to open swf file"], "title" : "SWF File Format",
-  "description":"Learn about SWF file format and APIs that can create and open SWF files.", "linktitle" : "SWF",
+  "description":"Learn about SWF file format and APIs that can create and show that how to open the SWF file.", "linktitle" : "SWF",
   "menu" : {
     "docs" : {